 21. No liability for unavailability

-Koru Kids accepts no liability for any loss that may arise if the goods or services advertised within this website become unavailable.
+Koru Kids accepts no liability for any loss that may arise if the goods or services advertised within this website or app become unavailable.

 22. Customer responsibility